kyawsanoo/TodoApp-Flutter/README.md

 # todoapp

-A Flutter Todo App that interacts with CRUD operations using provider and http packages, Android channel only.
+A Flutter Todo App that interacts with Api CRUD operations using provider and http packages- Android channel only.